 a specified number of produced pieces.

-Schematic overview of a molding line
+A schematic overview of the molding line

-Control of a molding line
+Control of the molding line

 Visualization of transfer trolleys